 “Let my prayer be counted as incense before you, and the lifting up of my hands as the evening sacrifice.”

-What a powerful picture of prayer, of what we are about to do just in a minute from now.
-We’re going to pray, and as we pray, as I lift my voice and we lift our hearts before God, this is not just some podcast to listen to, it’s not just some perfunctory religious motion to go through.
+What a powerful picture of prayer is seen in Psalm 141:2.
+This is what we are about to do just in a minute from now.
+We’re going to pray.
+As we pray, as I lift my voice and we lift our hearts before God, this is not just some podcast to listen to, it’s not just some perfunctory religious motion to go through.
 We’re going to pray and our prayers are going to be like incense coming up before God, a picture we see all throughout scripture as a fragrance before God.
 A picture of worship and honor toward God, that is pleasing to God.

 Our lives belong to You, O God.
 We want our lives to be living sacrifices, holy and acceptable to You.

 Our prayers are like incense before God, and the lifting up of our hands as the evening sacrifice.
 Lifting up our hands as a picture of saying, “God, here we are together before you in prayer.”
 This is what we’re about to do.
 We are laying down our lives before you, expressing our need for you, expressing our adoration of you, expressing our desire for your help and this way or that way, expressing our thanksgiving to you, all of this, like incense before you.